 Use these safe, natural solutions:

-• Apply all-natural deer repellents on deer favored plants.
-Pure Solutions' deer repellent program deter deer from feeding on your property.
-This solution is best if used at first sight of deer damage and prevents the deer from creating a habitual feeding pattern. .
+- Apply all-natural deer repellents on deer favored plants.
+Pure Solutions' deer repellent program deter deer from feeding on your property, and is best if used before or at first sight of deer damage, preventing deer herds from creating a habitual feeding pattern.

 Other benefits of deer control:

-Deer are common hosts of adult black-legged ticks, also known as deer ticks.
-These ticks can then be carried to your property where they become a risk of spreading harmful diseases such as Lyme disease and babesiosis among others.
-Studies have found that the amount of ticks in an area is correlated with the density of deer.
+Deer are common hosts of adult black-legged ticks, also known as deer ticks, and studies have found that the amount of ticks in an area is correlated with the density of deer.
+Without deer proofing, these ticks can then be carried to your property, bringing the risk of spreading harmful diseases such as Lyme disease and babesiosis, among others.

 Sources: Cornell University Suburban Whitetail Mangement of Northern Virginia